jmwanderer/satellites/README.md

 - A mininet process that creates network containers and launches FRR processes.
 - A physical simulator process that calculates satellite positions and link states.

-The network emulation uses a FastAPI based interface for control and monitoring.
+The network emulation uses a FastAPI based interface for control and monitoring and provides a FastAPI user interface.

+Connect to http://localhost:8000 for the UI.
+(Substitute name / IP address of VM instance if using a VM and web browser is outside of the VM)

 ## Setup
 Running the full emulation requires Mininet and FRR to be installed as well as the requirements